-(b) A licensed health care provider who is permitted by law to prescribe an opioid antagonist may, if acting with reasonable care, prescribe and subsequently dispense or distribute an opioid antagonist in conjunction with an opioid overdose prevention and treatment training program, without being subject to civil liability or criminal prosecution.
+(b) A licensed health care provider who is permitted by law to prescribe an opioid antagonist may, if acting with reasonable care, prescribe and subsequently dispense or distribute an opioid antagonist in conjunction with an opioid overdose prevention and treatment training program, without being subject to civil liability or criminal prosecution, unless the act was the result of the licensed health care provider’s gross negligence or wilful misconduct.
 This immunity shall apply to the licensed health care provider even when the opioid antagonist is administered by and to someone other than the person to whom it is prescribed.

 (c) An initial responder who is not otherwise licensed to administer an opioid antagonist may administer an opioid antagonist in an emergency situation if:

 (1) The administration is performed without a fee;

 (2) The initial responder has successfully completed the training required by subdivision (4), subsection (a) of this section; and